buggyrace/buggy-race-about/docs/teaching/tasks-and-phases.md

 ## Downloading and uploading all tasks in one go

-Because the tasks are inherently verbose, if you want to edit them, you can download a single markdown file that contains them all.
-You can then edit this file — keeping the basic structure you'll see in the example you've downloaded — and upload when you're happy with it.
+The tasks are inherently verbose, so it can be inconvenient to edit them in a form in your browser.
+If you want to edit them, you can download a single markdown file that contains them all.
+You can then edit this file — keeping the basic structure you'll see in the example you've downloaded — and upload it when you're happy with your changes.
 This _replaces all the tasks on the server_ in one go, so may be a more convenient way for you to customise your tasks if there's a lot you want to change.